Skip to main content

 1. They listen for ExtendedHeaders, i.e. wrapped “raw” headers, that notify Celestia nodes of new block headers and relevant DA metadata.

-2. They perform data availability sampling (DAS) on the received headers
+2. They perform DAS on the received headers

 Hardware requirements